-From the present study, it is concluded that all the three plants are different.
+From the present study, it is concluded that all the three plants were found to be different.
 W. trilobata did not have the marker compound wedelolactone.
-The chemical profiling of W. chinensis is different from E.prostrata, but the marker compound is common for both.
-Because W. chinensis and E.prostrata were interchangeably used for common ailments, the marker compound wedelolactone might have been responsible for their shared efficacy.
+The chemical profiling of W. chinensis was different from E. prostrata, but the marker compound was present in both the plants.
+Because W. chinensis and E. prostrata were interchangeably used for common ailments, the marker compound wedelolactone might have been responsible for their shared efficacy.
 W. chinensis was observed to be more potent antioxidant than the other two.
 Hence, W. chinensis may be a potential species for counteracting acetaminophen toxicity either as a drug or as a supportive therapy.